MaximeVivier/Articles/blog-posts/lambda-http-interceptor/lambda-http-interceptor.md

 It keeps track of the http calls listed that are listed in the configuration.
 If the response of a call doesn't need to be changed but it still needs to be tracked in order to make assertions on it, the configuration of the call doesn't change and the response only contains `passthrough: true`.

+If you want to deep dive the functioning of the interceptor, you can check out [this article](https://dev.to/slsbytheodo/power-up-your-serverless-application-with-aws-lambda-extensions-3a31) that presents extensions really clearly using a simple example.

 ## lambda-http-interceptor has everything built in

 The setup is fairly easy and it can be used to make assertions on the calls made by your deployed lambda functions.
+The documentation is far more exhaustive to get you started.

+{% cta https://github.com/MaximeVivier/lambda-http-interceptor %} Try lambda-http-interceptor here 😉 {% endcta %}

-Click here to try it out !
+Don't hesitate to star it ⭐️